petlab-unil/replica/README.md

   -h, --help            show this help message and exit -v, --verbose         Use this if you want the program to yell what it is doing -in INPUT, --input INPUT
-                        Input content to parse, if it is a folder all its contentwill be parsed -o OUTPUT, --output OUTPUT
+                        Input content to parse, if it is a folder all its content will be parsed -o OUTPUT, --output OUTPUT
                         The output path to store the content eventually generated -m MAP, --map MAP     The style map file to use to recognise the content
 ```
 There are two mandatory parameters to provide in order to make the tool work.
 First you have
-to provide the input file or folder path.
+to provide a paper PDF file (or a path containing PDF files) as input.
 Second, the mapping file to use.
 If you
 specify an output folder, the tool will output the parsed documents in it.
 Thus, you can use the following command to parse the CHI '17 documents and get
 an output: